 For currently enrolled CU dance majors: BFA application

-Please contact the Office of Admissions, University of Colorado Boulder, Regent Administrative Center 125, 552 UCB, Boulder, CO 80309-0552 for a packet of information including an application for admission.
+Please contact the Office of Admissions, University of Colorado Boulder, Regent Administrative Center 125, 552 UCB, Boulder, CO 80309-0552 for a packet of information including an application for admission to CU Boulder.
 You can access their website at http://admissions.colorado.edu/undergraduate/apply.

 Submit all application materials to the Office of Admissions.
 Admission is based on the College of Arts and Sciences criteria; no videotapes or photos are required for application and admission into CU.
 Use the essay portion of the application to explain and clarify your past accomplishments and goals in the field of dance.
 The essay should take the place of an in-person interview with the admissions counselors.